Polyfrost/Hytils-Reborn/README.md

 ![Git Clone](.github/clone.png)

-Enter the Hytilities Reborn directory.
+Enter the Hytils Reborn directory.
 From here, what you do depends on your OS.
 This guide will use Linux, however the process is only slightly different on Windows.
 Instead of doing `./gradlew ...`, you do `gradlew ...`.
 If you are a Windows user, when copy and pasting commands from here, omit the `./`.

 Type `./gradlew setupDecompWorkspace`.
 This may take several minutes.
 It should say `BUILD SUCCESSFUL` once finished.